- Home

 Start your career in the film industry

-Build a career in the film industry.
-This programme gives students hands-on experience with camera, sound and editing equipment, and explores opportunities for working in film, TV, web and non-broadcast media.
-With your diploma completed successfully you can continue on to the second year of the Bachelor of Creative Practice.
+This programme gives learners hands-on experience with camera, sound and editing equipment, and explores opportunities for working in film, TV, web and non-broadcast media.

 Outline